GENERAL POLICIES & INFORMATION

 GROUP & FLOTILLA INFORMATION

-- The Tent facility on the North side of the picnic grounds will be reserved for the duration of the groups' stay if more than 5 boats reserve slips, and if the tent is available.
+- The Tent facility on the North side of the picnic grounds will be reserved for the duration of the groups'stay if more than 5 boats reserve slips and if the Tent is available when the booking fee is received by the marina.

 - We do not have facilities for dinghies or anchored boats.